joandg/joandg.github.io/_pages/teaching.md

 nav_order: 5
 ---
 <div style="text-align: justify">
-This is a list of all courses I have teached at the [University of the Balearic Islands](https://uib.eu) (UIB) since 2013.
+This is a list of all courses I have teached at the <a href="https://uib.eu">University of the Balearic Islands</a> (UIB).
 All materials can be downloaded from <em>Aula Digital</em>.
 You are required to be a student at UIB and be enrolled in the corresponding course to have access to all data.
 </div>

 <div class="projects">